telefonicaid/iotagent-node-lib/README.md

 There are two differences with the lazy attributes:
 * First of all, for every command defined in a device, two new attributes are created in the entity with the same name as the command but with a prefix:
-	* '_info': this attribute reflect the current execution status of the command.
+	* `_info`: this attribute reflect the current execution status of the command.
 When a command request is issued by the Context Broker, the IoT Agent library generates this attribute with 'PENDING' value.
 The value of this attribute will be changed each time a command error or result is issued to the IoT Agent.
-	* '_result': this attribute reflect the result of the execution of the defined command.
+	* `_result`: this attribute reflect the result of the execution of the defined command.

 * Commands can also be updated when new information about its execution arrives to the agent.
 This information will be mapped to the command's utility attributes `_info` and `_result` leaving alone the command attribute itself.
 The